 - help departments support the integration of technology into courses and programs; and

 - enrich the preparation of graduate students who serve as Partners for their future roles as faculty members, academic professionals, and technology professionals.

-The TTSP Program is jointly led by two faculty members (an Instructional Technology Adviser and an Associate Director of the Center for Teaching Excellence, formerly known as the Teaching Resource Center) with extensive and ongoing teaching experience.
+The TTSP Program is led by a faculty member with extensive and ongoing teaching experience.
 Since the program began in 1999, more than 25 departments, schools and centers throughout the University have participated.